medhayappes/enterprise-docs-mkdocs/docs/application_apis.md

 ![](../images/dashboard/applications/apis_update_01.png)

-APIs will be associated automatically with the application based on the
-\"X-Yappes-Key\" value selection under the Documentation view section [View API](apiviewdoc)
+APIs will be associated automatically with the application based on the "X-Yappes-Key" value selection under the Documentation view section [View API](apiviewdoc)

 1. View API